6.4 How might climatic change affect food systems in the future?

 Models have predicted that, with full CO₂ fertilisation, climatic change will not impact average yields so much as yield variability.
 There will be much greater risk of yield shocks (current 1-in-200 year shocks increase to more like 1-in-20).
 There may be a decline in nutritional quality too.

 Without full CO₂ fertilisation, climatic change will impact yields and yield variability to a much greater extent.
-Currently unprecedentedly low yields become frequent.
+Yields that today are unprecedented, become freqent in modelling without CO₂ fertilisation included.

 Graphs produced by FCRN from data in Lobell and Tebaldi (2014).